A private tour with a local in a foreign city where you don’t speak the native language is the fastest way to get acclimatised to your surroundings.

 A tour with an Urban Adventures Tokyo local guide is also the best way to tour Tokyo in one day if you happen to be visiting via cruise ship or on a quick 24-hour layover.
 A guided tour helps so that you don’t waste precious time trying to find your way around or waste time getting stuck shopping for last-minute over-priced gifts at the airport.

-Made in Japan Shopping Tour through Ningyocho and Nihonbashi Tokyo Neighbourhoods
+Made in Japan Shopping Tour: Ningyocho & Nihonbashi Tokyo

 On our first trip to Tokyo, we had the opportunity to take a neighbourhood tour with Tokyo Urban Adventures.
 We enjoyed our time walking through the back roads and alleys of Ningyocho and Nihonbashi area of Tokyo.
 On tour, we discovered generations owned family businesses, nibbled on traditional snacks and pastries, and learned a bit about the Japanese culture along the way.